shimekukuri/Notes/work/Clayton/projects/homebaseInspections/todo/FC/main.md

     * handleRemoveModalConfirm in features/homseinspections/components/attemptstab.tsx
     * onSubmit in newInspectionsModal looks awful
 * Fix Create Patch again (ugh)
+* Remove all of the succesfully uploaded inspections, probably need either a second button.

 ### Authentication to do
 ✅ Need to finish up the authentication stuff at the request layer.